cloudflare/cloudflare-docs/content/api-shield/get-started/index.md

 You should apply all possible API Shield protections (rate limiting suggestions, Schema Validation, JWT Validation, and mTLS) to API endpoints found in high correlation score sequences that make up the critical request flows in your application.
 You should also check their specific endpoint order with your development team.

-For more information, refer to [our blog post](https://blog.cloudflare.com/api-sequence-analytics).
+For more information, refer to [Detecting API abuse automatically using sequence analysis](https://blog.cloudflare.com/api-sequence-analytics) blog post.

 ## Additional configuration